- Handsome look

 Is the Hyundai Ioniq a comfortable car?

-The back seats flip forward to increase storage space to as much as 26.5 cubic feet (or 23 cubic feet in battery-electric Plug-In and Electric editions).
+Many will find that the back seats are best used flipped forward much of the time—to as much as 26.5 cubic feet (or 23 cubic feet in the Plug-In Hybrid).

 Is the Hyundai Ioniq a safe car?

-We don’t rate the Ioniq here; while the IIHS has called it a Top Safety Pick in the past, outdated scores and a lack of scores from the NHTSA at all prevent us from assigning a grade.
+The IIHS has called the Ioniq a Top Safety Pick in the past, but it’s dropped off the list.
+Whether that’s just because they’re outdated or not, that plus a lack of scores from the NHTSA keep us from saying anything decisive here.

 The Ioniq gets a generous list of features.